A 3-month online learning and practice programme for people interested in the connections between embodiment and collective change

 Of course, life happens, and you may miss parts of the course due to unforeseen circumstances.

-If you know in advance that you can’t attend one of the half-day workshops, I ask that you sign up to a future cohort instead.
+If you know in advance that you can’t attend one of the learning workshops, I ask that you sign up to a future cohort instead.

-You can still sign up if you miss up to 2 of the practice sessions, but please let me know which ones they are when you sign up. -
+You can still sign up if you miss up to 2 practice sessions, but please let me know which ones they are when you sign up.

-You can get a full refund if you cancel by 28 February (10 days before the course starts).
-If you cancel with less notice, you will get a 50% refund.
-If you don’t turn up on the day the course starts, I won’t be able to offer a refund.
+• You can get a full refund if you cancel by 18 February (3 weeks before the course starts).
+If you cancel by 25 February (2 weeks before the course starts), you will get a 50% refund.
+If you cancel with less notice, I won’t be able to offer a refund.

 It is designed to help you notice and stabilise your body and mind in moments of stress or trauma activation.
 So while we will talk about the role of trauma in resilience, we won’t be analysing or unpacking its content and instead focus on where we might find places of ease.

-Yes absolutely.
-Embodied resilience was developed by people with decades of experience working with people with complex trauma.
-It is explicitly designed to stabilise the nervous system in moments of activation.
+• Yes.
+Embodied resilience was developed by practitioners with decades of experience working with people with complex trauma.
+It is explicitly designed to stabilise the nervous system in moments activation.

 If you feel comfortable, you can let me know in advance that this is something you carry so I can suggest adaptations to the practices should they be necessary.